smaroukis/jekyll-theme-chirpy/_posts/2019-01-02-asymmetrical-fault-current.md

 1. Current must lag voltage by the system phase angle (90° for purely reactive systems)
 2. Current cannot change instantaneously across an inductance (and both large conductors and large machines are inductive)

 Asymmetrical current can be broken into both a purely symmetrical AC component and a purely aperiodic DC component.
 The AC component is symmetrical about the y-axis.
-The DC component is exponentially decaying with a time constant proportional to X/R. The initial magnitude of the DC current depends on the time of occurence due to the closing phase angle determined by the offset from the zero-crossing of the voltage waveform and the system phase angle, $\theta=\tan^{-1}(X/R)$.
+The DC component is exponentially decaying with a time constant proportional to X/R. The initial magnitude of the DC current depends on the time of occurrence due to the closing phase angle determined by the offset from the zero-crossing of the voltage waveform and the system phase angle, $\theta=\tan^{-1}(X/R)$.

-![A basic asymmetrical current waveform](asym-current.png)

-The asymmetrical waveform is the sum of the DC and AC components.
-In a power system, it will develop from zero as shown.
+![A basic asymmetrical current waveform](asym-current.png) *The asymmetrical waveform is the sum of the DC and AC components.
+In a power system, it will develop from zero as shown.*

 ## Case: Inductive System,